 Unfortunately, this technique does not work in the deep sea.
 In the ocean, the projected electromagnetic radiation doesn’t get farther than a few dozen metres below the surface of the water.

-Yet when you look at a world map, you will often see These colour variations are estimated mountain ranges, based on satellite predictions.
+Yet when you look at a world map, you will often see different shades of blue in the ocean.
+These colour variations are estimated mountain ranges, based on satellite predictions.
 Many of these mountains have never really been measured in detail.

 An example: the average depth of the ocean is 3.9km.
 At that depth, current topographical techniques can only map the ocean floor at a maximum resolution of about eight by eight kilometres per pixel.
 For comparison: that’s half a pixel for the city centre of Amsterdam.
 And four pixels for all of Greater London.